Asian-Pan-Genome/APGp1/Genome_assembly/assembly/README.md

 ```R4_hifiasm_trio_ont100k.sh```: [Hifiasm](https://github.com/chhylp123/hifiasm) in trio mode (for individuals with trio data).

 ```R5_hifiasm_hic_ont.sh```: [Hifiasm](https://github.com/chhylp123/hifiasm) in Hi-C mode.
 * The Hi-C phased contigs by hifiasm were subsequently evaluated by parental k-mers using ```yak trioeval```, and we re-phased these contigs into biologically paternal and maternal haplotype assemblies based on yak results.
+See the perl script [R5a_correct_trioReassign.pl](https://github.com/Asian-Pan-Genome/APGp1/blob/main/Genome_assembly/assembly/R5a_correct_trioReassign.pl).

 ## Multi-assembly gap filling
 ```R7_gap_filling_by_assembly_and_ONT_mapping.sh```: